ajcborges/devops-forge/README.md

 ## 🚀 Overview

 **devops-forge** is your go-to toolkit for DevOps challenges.
-It houses a growing collection of scripts written in Python, Go, Rust, Bash, and more—helping automate, orchestrate, and optimize tasks across the DevOps lifecycle.
+It houses a growing collection of scripts written in Python, Go, Bash, and more—helping automate, orchestrate, and optimize tasks across the DevOps lifecycle.

 ## 💡 Features